 We should all try and eat more seasonally where we can, and beetroot is in season between July and October - so now's the best time to have some!
 This simple salad is super-healthy with plenty of texture and flavour, and would work perfectly alongside a slice of homemade quiche...

 Pavlova is a classic summer pudding - crisp, snowy meringue, softly-whipped cream and sweet juicy fruit work beautifully together.
 If you're feeling confident, make the meringue base yourself, but again, we're not going to tell anyone if you use a ready-made one.
-The key to the perfect pavlova is the fruit - it needs to be sharp enough to cut through the sugary meringue and rich whipped cream.
+The key to the perfect pavlova is the fruit.
+It needs to be sharp enough to cut through the sugary meringue and rich whipped cream.
 The best topping in our humble opinion is mixed berries - strawberries, raspberries, blackberries and redcurrants.
-If you're using frozen berries, let them defrost before you add them to your pavlova, though - they'll release a bit of juice as they thaw, and if there's too much juice on the pavlova, you could end up with soggy meringue - and no-one wants that!
+If you're using frozen berries, let them defrost before you add them to your pavlova, though.
+They'll release a bit of juice as they thaw.
+If there's too much juice on the pavlova, you could end up with soggy meringue - and no-one wants that!

 The summer cocktail

-There's nothing nicer than a cool, refreshing cocktail at the end of a long, hot day, and this one tastes wonderful and looks rather pretty too.
+There's nothing nicer than a cool, refreshing cocktail at the end of a long, hot day.
+This one tastes wonderful and looks rather pretty too.